srskarthi0607/Test/README.md

 ###Prerequisite

-Downlaod and Install Syncfusion Big Data Platform from the following  link [Big Data Platform](https://www.syncfusion.com/products/big-data)
+Download and Install Syncfusion Big Data Platform from the following  link [Big Data Platform](https://www.syncfusion.com/products/big-data)

-Downlaod and Install Syncfusion Dashboard Platform from the following line [Dashboard Platform](https://www.syncfusion.com/products/dashboard)
+Download and Install Syncfusion Dashboard Platform from the following line [Dashboard Platform](https://www.syncfusion.com/products/dashboard)
 ###Upload the data set to HDFS
 Perform the below steps to upload the data set to HDFS.